Table Of Contents

 5. Service provisioning

 Provisioning a service involves preparing an IT-dependent service for use by an end-user and managing its data.
-An example here would be to grant an employee access to a SaaS tool, as well as assign privileges and credentials to restrict access to particular data or actions.
+An example here would be granting an employee access to a SaaS tool and assigning privileges and credentials to restrict access to particular data or actions.

 What Are The Levels Of Provisioning In IT?